careyjames/remote-it-help-site/billing.md

 ## Business Ethics: Carey’s Promise 🧑‍🔬

 As the Founder of IT Help San Diego Inc., I see my role as a scientist, not a salesperson.
-My recommendations are based on transparent, verifiable data, not opinions or distributor deals.
-That’s why we don’t sell any products—only our time.
-You’ll never see me push hardware for an affiliate fee.
-Instead, I show you the raw specs so you can make the best choice for your needs.
+My recommendations are based on transparent, verifiable data, not opinions or distributor deals. **We don't sell products, and we don't accept commissions, affiliate fees, or kickbacks.** If we recommend a solution, whether it's Cloudflare, SentinelOne, or 1Password, it's because we believe it's the best tool for the job.
+We'll show you the options, explain the *why*, and you'll typically purchase directly from the vendor.
+Our only revenue comes from our time and expertise dedicated to implementing these solutions effectively for you.
 My focus is always on your long-term reliability—truly listening so I can help you understand exactly what you want—and delivering real value.
-I’ve always stayed true to my ethics: no price gouging, no hidden fees, and no cutting corners on quality.

 ## Final Notes

 Our expertise covers Mac, Linux, Windows, enterprise networking, and high-end tech solutions, delivered remotely.
 We provide discreet cyber-security and crisis response services, backed by nearly two decades of hands-on experience.

-**YOUR TECH PROBLEMS ARE ABOUT TO DISAPPEAR.** 🚀
+<p class="final-tagline">YOUR TECH PROBLEMS ARE ABOUT TO DISAPPEAR. 🚀</p>